 - Copyright:Submission of a manuscript implies that the work described has not been published before (except in the form of an abstract or as part of a published lecture, or thesis) and that it is not under consideration for publication elsewhere; that if and when the manuscript is accepted for publication, the authors agree to the terms of the open access policy of the journal.
 Open access means that author grants the right of first publication to the Bioscientist Journal but is permitted to retain their copyright and full publishing rights without restrictions; i.e. retain the right to reuse, distribute, republish etc as desired.

 - Plagiarism: The Bioscientist makes efforts to discourage plagiarism and may apply punishments as necessary (See Plagiarism Policy).

 - Fees and Charges: The Bioscientist Journal is Open Access.
 There shall be a handling fee of N3, 000 (15 USD) for every article, evidence of payment of which, should be submitted along with the manuscript.
 If repeated reviews of an article are required before its publication, additional charges may be imposed.
-When articles are accepted, page charges of N12, 000 (60 USD) will be paid by the author(s).
+When articles are accepted, page charges of N7, 000 (60 USD) will be paid by the author(s).
 Extra charges for color photographs may be imposed.
-All payments should be made to: Zenith Bank PLC, Account name; Faculty of Biosciences Journal Unizik, Account No; 1013069523, and scan of tellers mailed by e-mail attachment to the Editor-in-Chief.
+All payments should be made to: Zenith Bank PLC, Account name; Faculty of Biosciences Journal Unizik, Account No; 1013069523, and scan of tellers mailed by e-mail attachment to the Editor at email@example.com.
 Publication of an article in the journal is not contingent upon the author's ability to pay the charges.
 Neither is acceptance to pay the handling fee a guarantee that the paper will be accepted for publication.
 Authors may still request (in advance) that the editorial office waive some of the handling fee under special circumstances.
 The editorial office is at liberty to accept or reject such request for a waiver.